JuliaDynamics/LightSumTypes.jl/README.md

  Memory estimate: 8.77 MiB, allocs estimate: 224600.
 ```

-In this micro-benchmark, using `@sum_structs :on_fields` is 1.5 times faster than `Union` types,
+In this micro-benchmark, using `@sumtype` is more than 3 times faster and memory efficient
-even if it requires 4 times the memory to store the array.
-Whereas, using `@sum_structs :on_types` is a bit
-less time efficient than `:on_fields`, but the memory required to store elements in respect to `Union` types
-is less than 1/3!
+than `Union` types!

 <sub>*These benchmarks have been run on Julia 1.11*</sub>